monome/docs/modular/ansible/cycles.md

 ### Config

 Enter CONFIG mode by holding down `Key 2`.
+In the main CONFIG view, the four rings control parameters that affect all rings:

 ![](../images/arc_CYCLES_config_1.5.png)